Parents tell us...

 "I learned services aren't the same in every state or even every county."

 "We wanted to move close to my sister.
-Unfortunately she didn't know was what available in her area."
+Unfortunately she didn't know about the services for kids in her area, so we called the OR F2F HIC."

 A few tips